noe-eva/NOAH-Corpus/README.md

 # Swiss German PoS Tagging

-Swiss German is a dialect continuum whose dialects are very different from Standard German, the official language of the German speaking part of Switzerland.
-However, when dealing with Swiss German in Natural Language Processing, usually the detour through Standard German is taken.
-As writing in Swiss German has become more and more popular in recent years, we would like to provide data and resources to serve as a stepping stone to automatically process texts written in these dialects.
+Swiss German is a dialect continuum of the Alemannic dialect group.
+It comprises numerous varieties used in the German-speaking part of Switzerland.
+Although mainly oral varieties (_Mundarten_), they are frequently used in written communication.
+On the basis of their high acceptance in the Swiss culture and with the introduction of digital communication, Swiss German has undergone a spread over all kinds of communication forms and social media.
+Considering the lack of standard spelling rules, this leads to a huge linguistic variability because people write the way they speak.

+Such a situation is a challenging task for NLP and we would like to provide data and resources to serve as a stepping stone to automatically process texts written in these dialects.
 We compiled NOAH's Corpus of Swiss German Dialects consisting of various text genres, manually annotated with Part-of-Speech tags.
 Furthermore, we applied this corpus as training set to a statistical Part-of-Speech tagger and a dialect identification model.

 # Publications

 Noëmi Aepli, Nora Hollenstein, Simon Clematide.
-"NOAH 3.0:  Recent Improvements in a Part-of-Speech Tagged Corpus for Swiss German Dialects." _SwissText 2018_: 116.  ([PDF](/docs/swisstext_2018_abstracts.pdf) ([poster](/docs/swisstext_2018_noah.pdf))
+"NOAH 3.0:  Recent Improvements in a Part-of-Speech Tagged Corpus for Swiss German Dialects."
+[SwissText](https://www.swisstext.org/) 2018: 116.  ([PDF](/docs/swisstext_2018_abstracts.pdf) ([poster](/docs/swisstext_2018_noah.pdf))

 Nora Hollenstein and Noëmi Aepli.
-"A Resource for Natural Language Processing of Swiss German Dialects." _GSCL 2015_: 108.
+"A Resource for Natural Language Processing of Swiss German Dialects."
+[GSCL](https://www.gscl.org/) 2015: 108.
 ([PDF](https://pdfs.semanticscholar.org/e250/0609bd7dc44f43f22560c8af69fccc3b7afd.pdf)) ([poster](/docs/gscl2015_poster.pdf))

 Nora Hollenstein and Noëmi Aepli.
-"Compilation of a Swiss German Dialect Corpus and its Application to PoS Tagging." _COLING 2014_: 85.
+"Compilation of a Swiss German Dialect Corpus and its Application to PoS Tagging."
+[VarDial@COLING 2014](http://corporavm.uni-koeln.de/vardial/): 85.
 ([PDF](http://www.aclweb.org/anthology/W14-5310)) ([poster](/docs/vardial2014_poster.pdf))